 However, did we miss anything?

-As always we’d love to hear your thoughts, questions and ideas about staying in Florence.
+As always we’d love to hear your thoughts, questions and ideas about where to stay in Florence.

 Perhaps you’ve stayed in one of our 3 Best Hostels?
 Let us know!